Stars1233/plasma6-applet-appgrid/README.md

 ## Features

-- **Two plasmoid variants** — fullscreen/centered popup launcher, or a native Plasma panel popup (like Kickoff)
+- **Two plasmoid variants** — standalone window launcher, or a native Plasma panel popup (like Kickoff)
 - Favorites tab — right-click any app to add it, with optional start-on-favorites mode
 - Category filtering and KRunner search integration
 - Quick commands — terminal, shell commands, file browser (type `?` for help)